Team USA wrapping up World Cup qualifying

 “It’s basketball,” said Xavier Munford, who is back for a third stint with the qualifying team for this World Cup.
 “Anytime you go out, playing in a game, you should want to go out and play hard.
 And with ‘USA’ across your chest, you have to play hard whether you’re already qualified or not.
 You’ve got to play hard.”

-Qualifying was not a cakewalk for the Americans.
+Qualifying was not a cakewalk for the Americans, who trained at the University of Miami before relocating this week to Greensboro.
 FIBA changed the qualifying rules for this year’s tournament, which meant the U.S. and other nations basically couldn’t use NBA players because of scheduling conflicts.
 So the U.S. put together different rosters, primarily of G League players, for each of the six two-game qualifying windows.

 So far, the U.S. has used 45 different players in qualifying.
 Assuming everyone who got taken to Greensboro appears in at least one of these two games — and that’ll probably happen — the total number of players used by Van Gundy in this 12-game tournament will rise to 53, since there are eight first-time members of the qualifying team selected for this window.